 12. Harris Poll Online

 Harris Poll Online seeks survey takers age 13 and up.
-When you become a member (it’s free to join) you’ll be asked to take surveys on a variety of subjects.
+When you become a member (it’s free to join) you’ll be asked to take survey panels on a variety of subjects.

 You’ll earn points for each survey you complete.
 You can use those points to get a gift card to Amazon, iTunes or Starbucks.
 Bonus: you can also get merchandise with your points or use them for sweepstakes entries.

-As you can see, there are several kid-friendly survey sites that are safe for your child to use.
+As you can see, there are several kid-friendly paid survey companies that are safe for your child to use.
 This type of work-from-home “job” can be a great way to teach your kids the wonders of entrepreneurship.
 It can also help them learn what kids need to know about money.

 Have you or your child ever used any of these kid-geared or teen-geared survey sites?
 If so, what was your experience?
 Tell us by leaving a comment below.